oscarArismendi/advent-of-code/2025/src/main/kotlin/day10/Readme.md

 9. A* is good when the order matter, not like this case
 10. hashCode in intArrays is to dangerous to use as a key for a map, please don't use it like I did in BFS
 11. We'll try to learn from a [reddit approach](https://www.reddit.com/r/adventofcode/comments/1pk87hl/2025_day_10_part_2_bifurcate_your_way_to_victory/)
+12. The goal is to reduce the number of joltages by half and the number of possible
+13. I need a stronger foundation on backtracking